EdupageAPI/edupage-api/README.md

 # Get tommorow date
 tomorrow = EduDate.yesterday() # '2021-02-04'

-# This will return None, because the timetable from yesterday is not avaiable
+# This will return None, because the timetable from yesterday is not available
 timetable_for_tomorrow = edupage.get_timetable(tomorrow)
 ```